-- Smoke-free policies are legal in the State of New York and are not discriminatory. - There is no constitutional right to smoke and smokers are not a protected class. - As long as the policy is not used to target a protected class or minority, smoking can be restricted or prohibited. - A smoke-free policy prohibits the act of smoking and does not prevent smokers from living on the premises. - As of July 31, 2018, all federally funded public housing authorities must have a smokefree policy as mandated by the U.S. Department of Housing and Urban Development (HUD). - NYS Homes and Community Renewal (HCR) strongly supports smoke-free housing.
+- Smoke-free policies are legal in the State of New York and are not discriminatory. - There is no constitutional right to smoke and smokers are not a protected class.8 - As long as the policy is not used to target a protected class or minority, smoking can be restricted or prohibited. - A smoke-free policy prohibits the act of smoking and does not prevent smokers from living on the premises. - As of July 31, 2018, a mandate by the U.S. Department of Housing and Urban Development (HUD) required all federally funded public housing authorities to implement a smoke-free policy.9 - NYS Homes and Community Renewal (HCR) strongly supports smoke-free housing.
 As of February 2018, the agency removed the grandfather rule, allowing funded properties to apply their smoke-free policies to all residents.